safe-global/safe-docs/safe-core-sdk/auth-kit/reference/SafeAuthPack.md

 }
 ```

-- `txServiceUrl` - The URL of the Safe Transaction Service.
-It retrieves the Safe addresses for an externally owned account created using SafeAuth services.
-It is required to use the `SafeAuthPack` with Safe.
+- `txServiceUrl?` - The URL of the Safe Transaction Service.
+It's mandatory in chains where Safe doesn't provide a Transaction Service.
+It's used to retrieve the Safe addresses for an EOA created using SafeAuth services.

 **Caveats**
 You should always call the `init()` method afterward before interacting with the pack.